Terrestrial television

-Analogue
+Analog

 Europe

 Following the ST61 conference, UHF frequencies were first used in the UK in 1964 with the introduction of BBC2.
-In the UK, VHF channels were kept on the old 405-line system, while UHF was used solely for 625-line broadcasts (which later used PAL colour).
-Television broadcasting in the 405-line system continued after the introduction of four analogue programmes in the UHF bands until the last 405-line transmitters were switched off on January 6, 1985.
-VHF Band III was used in other countries around Europe for PAL broadcasts until planned phase-out and switch over to digital television.
+In the UK, VHF channels were kept on the old 405-line system, while UHF was used solely for 625-line broadcasts (which later used PAL color).
+Television broadcasting in the 405-line system continued after the introduction of four analog programs in the UHF bands until the last 405-line transmitters were switched off on January 6, 1985.
+VHF Band III was used in other countries around Europe for PAL broadcasts until the planned phase-out and switch over to digital television.

-The success of analogue terrestrial television across Europe varied from country to country.
+The success of analog terrestrial television across Europe varied from country to country.
 Although each country had rights to a certain number of frequencies by virtue of the ST61 plan, not all of them were brought into service.

 Americas

-In 1941, the first NTSC standard was introduced by the National Television System Committee.
-This standard defined a transmission scheme for a black and white picture with 525 lines of vertical resolution at 60 fields per second.
-In the early 1950s, this standard was superseded by a backwards-compatible standard for color television.
-The NTSC standard was exclusively being used in the Americas as well as Japan until the introduction of digital terrestrial television (DTT).
-While Mexico have ended all its analogue television broadcasts and the US and Canada have shut down nearly all of their analogue TV stations, the NTSC standard continues to be used in the rest of Latin American countries except for Argentina, Paraguay and Uruguay where PAL-N standard is used, while testing their DTT platform.
+The first National Television System Committee standard was introduced in 1941.
+This standard defined a transmission scheme for a black-and-white picture with 525 lines of vertical resolution at 60 fields per second.
+In the early 1950s, this standard was superseded by a backward-compatible standard for color television.
+The NTSC standard was exclusively used in the Americas as well as Japan until the introduction of digital terrestrial television (DTT).
+While Mexico has ended all its analog television broadcasts and the United States and Canada have shut down nearly all of their analog TV stations, the NTSC standard continues to be used in the rest of Latin American countries except for Argentina, Paraguay and Uruguay, where PAL-N standard is used while testing their DTT platform.

-In the late 1990s and early 2000s, the Advanced Television Systems Committee developed the ATSC standard for digital high definition terrestrial transmission.
-This standard was eventually adopted by many American countries, including the United States, Canada, Dominican Republic, Mexico, Argentina, El Salvador, Guatemala and Honduras; however, the four latter countries reversed their decision in favour of ISDB-Tb.
+In the late 1990s and early 2000s, the Advanced Television Systems Committee developed the ATSC standard for digital high-definition terrestrial transmission.
+This standard was eventually adopted by many American countries, including the United States, Canada, Dominican Republic, Mexico, Argentina, El Salvador, Guatemala and Honduras; however, the four latter countries reversed their decision in favor of ISDB-Tb.